Daoud-99/Test_QA_AppBank/README.md

 Project structure
-.github -> yml file to execute the tests in GitHub Actions src -> Contains all the features & Typescript code test-results -> Contains all the reports related file
+.github -> yml file to execute the tests in GitHub Actions src -> Contains all the features & Typescript code test-result -> Contains all the reports related file + screenshoots

 ---